+Copies to:

-Copies to: Richard J. Parrino, Esq.
+Richard J. Parrino, Esq.
 Hogan & Hartson L.L.P.
 8300 Greensboro Drive McLean, Virginia 22102 (703) 610-6100

-Approximate date of commencement of proposed sale to the public: From time to time after this Registration Statement becomes effective.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box.

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. \Box

-CALCULATION OF REGISTRATION FEE
+Approximate date of commencement of proposed sale to the public: From time to time after this Registration Statement becomes effective. box.
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following \Box If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 33, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. the S If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. regist If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act tration statement number of the earlier effective registration statement for the same offering.
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. \Box CALCULATION OF REGISTRATION FEE to be registered

-Title of each class of securities to be registered Amount to be registered(1) Proposed maximum offering price per share (2)(3) Proposed maximum aggregate offering price(2)(3) Amount of registration fee(3) Common Stock, par value \$0.01 per share 353,779 shares(4) \$28.98 \$10,252,515.42 \$943.23

-Pursuant to Rule 416 under the Securities Act, this registration statement covers, in addition to the number of shares of common stock shown above, an (1)indeterminate number of additional shares of common stock that may be issued upon exercise of the common stock purchase warrant referred to in note (4) as a result of antidilution adjustments.
+Amount

+353,779 shares

+Proposed

+maximum

+offering price

+per share(1)

+Proposed

+maximum

+aggregate

+offering price(1)(2)

+Amount of

+registration

+fee(1)(2)
-(2)Estimated pursuant to Rule 457(c) under the Securities Act solely for purpose of calculating the registration fee.

-- (3) In accordance with Rule 457(c), the proposed maximum aggregate offering price and registration fee with respect to the shares registered pursuant to this registration statement are based on the average of the high and low prices of the registrant's common stock on The New York Stock Exchange, Inc. on November 19, 2002.
-The registration fee was previously paid. - (4) These shares are issuable upon exercise of a common stock purchase warrant at an exercise price of \$14.89 per share.
+- (1) Estimated pursuant to Rule 457(c) and Rule 457(g) under the Securities Act solely for purpose of calculating the registration fee. - (2) In accordance with Rule 457(c), the proposed maximum aggregate offering price and registration fee with respect to the shares registered pursuant to this registration statement are based on the average of the high and low prices of the registrant's Common Stock on The New York Stock Exchange, Inc. on November 19, 2002.